hassanalami/simple-link-checker/README.md

 The web works does _asynchronous_ tests, this means that you can see a progress and that the app while not freeze while testing links.

+##Requirements
+- Apache, Lighttpd, or Nginx web server.
+- PHP 4 >= 4.0.2, PHP 5, or PHP 7.

+##Browser Requirements
+Supports the latest, stable releases of all major browsers and platforms, make to :
+- Have JavaScript enabled
+- Support for XMLHttpRequest
+- Support CSS2

 ##After downloading
 ###bower
 If you want to update js libraries used in the project download and install [bower](http://bower.io/), then update the project using the command: